 - A feeling of anxiety that goes away when I am around my partner.
 4

 - Ruminating thoughts about being too needy or focusing on my inadequacies.
 During this relationship, my self-talk was abusive.
 I hated my body (it wasn’t fit enough and my muscles weren’t big enough), I hated my finances (I actually went into debt trying to impress this partner), I wasn’t funny enough (I bought a handful of books on how to be funny).
 5 Brene Brown says, “We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
-When those needs are not met, we don’t function as we were meant to.
-We break.
-We fall apart.
-We numb.
-We ache.
-We hurt others.
-We get sick.”
+When those needs are not met, we don’t function as we were meant to.”

 - Believing this is my only chance for love.6 The kinds of thoughts that went through my head included: “This is the most interesting and attractive person I’ve ever dated.
 If we break up, I’ll never be able to date someone like her again,” or, “If I leave, she’ll be the partner I wanted with some other guy.
 I have to stick it out.”

 - Blaming myself for my partner’s unavailability and lack of care.7I used to tell myself that the reason my partner didn’t want to spend time with me was because I wasn’t fun to be around.
-This mistaken belief reinforced my unlovable self-image and created more doubt about what I deserve in my relationships.
+This mistaken belief reinforced my unlovable self-image.
+It created more doubt about what I deserve in my relationships.
 8

 These thoughts and emotions became worse the less responsive my partner was.
-While the attachment system is designed to keep you close to others, it also has a dark side that leads you to beat yourself up, because it cares more about your short-term survival by maintaining closeness to your romantic partner than about your long-term well-being.
-As Levine and Heller state in Attached, “Even if your rational mind knows you shouldn’t be with this person, your attachment system doesn’t always comply.”
-9
+While the attachment system is designed to keep you close to others, it also has a dark side that leads you to beat yourself up.
+It cares more about your short-term survival by maintaining closeness to your romantic partner than about your long-term well-being.

 Research on Adult Attachment claims that clingy lovers struggle to regulate their thoughts and can become tortured by overwhelming thoughts and feelings of negativity.
 10 This includes bringing up old memories of your partner not being available or responsive and mixing them in with present problems, thus compounding distress.

-The worst my thoughts became, the crazier I behaved.
-Since I couldn’t achieve my goal of gaining the security I needed in my relationship, I resorted to Protest Behavior.11 Protests behavior unhealthily protest the relationships connection in hopes of getting your partner’s attention.
+The worse my thoughts became, the crazier I behaved.
+Since I couldn’t achieve my goal of gaining the security I needed in my relationship, I resorted to Protest Behavior.11 Protest behaviors unhealthily protest the relationship’s connection in hopes of getting your partner’s attention.

 - Excessive Efforts to Reconnect.
-Such as calling, texting, emailing, desperately waiting for a phone call, or trying to “accidentally” run into your partner.
-I remember a day when I called my partner 9 times and texted her 22 times in the span of 5 hours during a work day in which she had meetings all day.
-She was mad, and I felt ashamed.
+This includes calling, texting, emailing, desperately waiting for a phone call.
+Or trying to “accidentally” run into your partner.
+I remember a day when I called my partner 9 times and texted her 22 times in the span of 5 hours during a work day.
+She was mad.
+I felt ashamed.